 Standby vs. Virtual Queue

-So now that we’ve experienced the latest way to ride Rise of the Resistance, which is better, the standby queue or the virtual queue.
+Since the switch wonder which is better, the standby queue or the virtual queue.

 Neither of them is perfect and both have their advantages and disadvantages.
 Let’s take a look at a comparison of both: